JennKempCodes/CommonGroundAutomation/README.md

 Common Ground Objectives

+Here is how to add your password to the script without showing it on github:

+creating the following file locally:
+"login.rb"

+inside login.rb paste this code:

+module Login

+  def username
+    'EMAIL'
+    end

+  def password
+    'PASSWORD'
+  end
+end

+Change the above username and password values to your actually email values - the .gitignore will not allow this file to be tracked.
+Enjoy running the script!

 NOTE:
 In order to run this script successfully, you will need the following installed on your machine: